PetCODE

 Iona Inglesby

 We all feel a great affinity with our pets.
-In many cases, they are a true extension of ourselves.
+We share our lives, our spaces, our time, and yes, let’s admit it, some of the food they’re not supposed to eat, with them.
+In many cases, they are a true extent of ourselves, to the point that we might actually seem to morph into one another.
 But have you ever wondered how much we really have in common?
-How much of our actual genetic blueprint we share with them?
-PetCODE, a collection brought to you by Unplucked and DotOne, explores this question in a playful, scientifically rigorous manner.
-We have started with 4 initial ‘companions’, but who knows where we will end!
+How much of our actual genetic blueprint do we share with them?

 The information in DNA is stored as a code made up of four chemical bases: adenine (A), guanine (G), cytosine (C), and thymine (T).
 The order, or sequence, of these bases determines the information available for building and maintaining an organism, similar to the way in which letters of the alphabet appear in a certain order to form words and sentences.